The Victims Of The Poway Synagogue Shooting: A Woman Who Protected The Rabbi & An 8-Year-Old Girl

 “This is sad, but I am originally from Sderot, so we know a bit about running from the Kassam rockets,” he told Israel’s Channel 12 from his hospital bed, the Times of Israel reports.

-You can help the victims and survivors of this shooting by donating to their official GoFundMe, along with other resources, including supporting organizations fighting anti-Semitism and supporting gun control.
+You can help the victims and survivors of this shooting by donating to their official GoFundMe, along with other resources, including supporting organisations fighting anti-Semitism and supporting gun control.

 Advertisement